 3. Definitive Technology D17 Demand Series Modern High-Performance 3-Way Tower Speaker

 The magnetic grilles of the D17 tower speaker can serve as protection for the cones without affecting the audio.
-They can also be removed easily if you want to enjoy an unencumbered sound.
+They can also be removed easily if you want to enjoy an unencumbered and detailed sound.

 The design is minimalistic and highly luxurious with an almost mirror-like finish.
-Once the equally elegant center channel is added, you will have the full home theater experience with this buildable system.
+Once the equally elegant center channel is added, you will have the full home theater experience with this buildable sound system.

 4. Axiom M100 Floorstanding Speaker

-With over 30 years of audio experience, the Axion M100 proves that its success is well-deserved by producing the most balanced and precise sound.
+With over 30 years of audio listening experience, the Axion M100 proves that its success is well-deserved by producing the most balanced and precise quality sound.
 You will hear exceptional highs, clear mids and rich lows.
 The amazing M100 features 3 woofers, 2 midrange drivers and double tweeters to ensure you hear everything.

 The Axion M100 has a power handling of up to 400W and comes in two different finishes — a black oak and a Boston cherry.

-Ideal for mid to large-sized rooms, the M100 has a long and wide reach to create an all-encompassing soundstage.
+Ideal for mid to larger rooms, the M100 has a long and wide reach to create an all-encompassing soundstage.
 It even comes with an elevated floor protector section to prevent damage to your flooring.

 5. Mirage OMD-28 Rosewood 2.5-Way OMNIPOLAR Floorstanding Speaker

 The Mirage OMD-28 is the most affordable option on our list.
-The lower price does not compromise the quality of sound production.
+The lower price range does not compromise the quality of sound production.
 It’s a full ranging loudspeaker that is capable of surround stereo sound.

-It has a unique feature called Voice Matching, which can automatically connect it to Mirage’s other devices including bookshelf or satellite loudspeakers to create a full system.
+It has a unique feature called Voice Matching, which can automatically connect it to Mirage’s other devices including bookshelf or satellite loudspeakers to create a full sound system.

 Furnished with OmniPolar technology, the Mirage OMD-28 can pump out sound in a spherical shape, which targets the sweet listening spot.
 This is known as the best position to take in every sound — the focal point between two loudspeakers.